Your checking account might not seem like the most likely place to make a little extra cash, but that doesn’t mean it’s

 But with a little research, your monthly slush fund can moonlight as a place to make money.
 Just follow these steps.

 First, you want to determine why you might want a checking account that pays interest instead of a savings account or other high-interest deposit account that offers a higher return in exchange for you agreeing to having limited access to your money.

 Once you’ve decided you want an interest-bearing checking account, the best place to start is at the bank where you currently have an account.
 If it has a well paying option, great.
 You don’t have to move.

 But chances are, especially if you’re at a large bank, you may be offered a ridiculously low yield.
-The typical interest checking account pays less than 0.10 percent APY, according to Bankrate’s national survey of banks and thrifts.
+The typical interest checking account pays 0.08 percent APY, according to Bankrate’s national survey of banks and thrifts.

 Shop for a checking account online to see what other banks have to offer.
 Don’t be afraid to go with a bank outside of your area.